 lib.generators.toYAML

 really help here.
-Another option would be pkgs.formats.yaml.generate
+Another option would be pkgs.formats.yaml.generate, that

 converts between formats, but it calls